 But Abraham says an emphatic “no”.
 “Just do not return my son to there.”

 Abraham understands something that we have forgotten.
-A sizeable portion of Israel's citizens hold foreign citizenship in addition to their Israeli ID cards.
-Former Speaker of the Knesset and Chairman of the Jewish Agency Avrum Burg proudly waves his French citizenship for all to see, explaining why he publicly did what other Israeli leaders have done quietly: For them, the Land of Israel is an option - not a final destination.
+A sizeable portion of Israel’s citizens hold foreign citizenship in addition to their Israeli ID cards.
+For them, the Land of Israel is an option – not a final destination.
 If things are not working out here as planned, thank you very much and goodbye.
 Look for us in Europe or the US.

 But the Land of Israel is not merely a privilege.
 It is not optional.
 There is simply no other place for a Jew.
 The Exile is finished and we are rapidly progressing to a time when the majority of Jews will live in Israel.

-If Israel's leaders would assert that for the Jews, Israel is the only option, nobody in the UN would dare question the necessity of a Jewish State in the world and the Iranian tyrant would not dare threaten our existence.
-He would understand that when a country with nuclear capabilities faces an existential threat and has its back to the wall, it will make use of its weapons.
-But "existential threat" is not in the lexicon of Israel's leadership and part of its citizenry.
+If Israel’s leaders would assert that for the Jews, Israel is the only option, nobody in the UN would dare question the necessity of a Jewish State in the world and Iran would not dare threaten our existence.
+They would understand that when a country with nuclear capabilities faces an existential threat and has its back to the wall, it will make use of its weapons.
+But “existential threat” is not in the lexicon of Israel’s leadership and part of its citizenry.
 Worse comes to worse, they can always hop the first plane to Europe, Canada or the USA.